Nyron Nosworthy

-Nyron Paul Henry Nosworthy (born 11 October 1980) is a former professional footballer.
+Nyron Paul Henry Nosworthy (born 11 October 1980) is a former professional footballer who played as a centre back.
 After beginning his career with Gillingham, he moved to Sunderland in 2005 with whom he played in the Premier League.
 After two lengthy loan spells with Sheffield United he made a permanent switch to Watford in 2012 but was released in the summer of 2014 after a loan to Bristol City.
-Born in Brixton, South London, England, Nosworthy represented Jamaica at international level, playing fourteen games and scoring once.
+Nosworthy represented Jamaica at international level, playing fourteen games and scoring once.

+Early years

+Nosworthy was born in Brixton, South London, to a Jamaican father and a Guyanese mother.
+He attended St Thomas the Apostle College in Nunhead.
+After leaving school at 16 Nosworthy worked as a cleaner in the City of London.

+He grew up a fan of Arsenal, appreciating fellow South London-born Black British players such as Paul Davis and David Rocastle.

-Early Club career
+Club career

 Gillingham

 Nosworthy began his career as a trainee at Gillingham from the age of 18.
 As a junior player Nosworthy played initially as a midfielder, but his first team debut, on 28 November 1999 against Fulham, came in attack.
 His first team debut was unusual in that he came on as a first-half substitute but was himself substituted later in the match.
 Following this Nosworthy made appearances in wide midfield and at left-back and centre-back before cementing his position as a right-back towards the end of the 2000–01 season.
-The following season, he appeared regularly for Gillingham, and was named as the club's Young Player of the Season.
+The following season, he appeared regularly, and was named as the club's Young Player of the Season.

 His primary position was at the back though sometimes played up front and was occasionally used as an emergency striker with some success, scoring twice in a 2–1 win over Crystal Palace in the last game of the 2002–03 season, a result which helped Gillingham to its highest ever league finish of 11th in the second tier.
 Nosworthy was named as the Kent side's Player of the Season for 2002–03.

 Nosworthy's contract expired at the end of the 2004–05 season, which saw Gillingham relegated to League One.
 Keen to play at a higher level, and aware of interest from other clubs, he chose not to accept a new deal with the club so left as a free agent.